ertch/VSCodeExtension_React/PROJECT_SETUP.md

 2. **Test extension**:
    - Open project in VS Code
    - Press `F5` to launch Extension Development Host
-   - Click on the extension icon in the Activity Bar
+   - Click on the extension icon in the Activity Bar to open the interactive sidebar
+   - Use the sidebar buttons to:
-   - Click "Open Extension Panel" in the sidebar to launch the React UI
+     - Open the main React panel
+     - Test VS Code integration features
+     - Access quick tools and settings

 ### Available Scripts